dopeboy/dopeboy.github.io/_posts/2018-04-23-slack-bot-drive.md

 Here are a couple learnings from the journey:

 1. I'm a four year classroom volunteer for ScriptEd and while I love teaching, I wanted to find another way to contribute.
 I wanted to test whether I could turn my time and talent into a material donation to them.
-I also wanted to test whether a company would be more incenticized to participate in such a project knowing that their money would be going to a good cause.
+I also wanted to test whether a company would be more incentivized to participate in such a project knowing that their money would be going to a good cause.
 I think I successfully validated both of these points.

 2. The initial offer was unclear to many.
 It made it to the [front page of HackerNews](https://news.ycombinator.com/item?id=15121050) which revealed some confusion about the scope and complexity of the Slack bot being offered.
 I think I could tighten this up next time around.